|Tick Size||1 points (EUR 25 per contract)|

 |Months||Mar, Jun, Sep, Dec (H, M, U, Z)|

 |Last Trading Day||The third Friday of the expiration month|

-Small-Capitalization Stocks - The MSCI World Small-Cap Index, which tracks companies with market caps between $200 million and $1.5 billion, rose by +24.1% in 2019, more than reversing the 2018 decline of -15.2%.
-The +24.1% rise in the MSCI World Small-Cap Index in 2018 was 1.1 percentage point behind the +25.2% gain in the large-cap MSCI World Index.
-Small caps in 2019 under-performed large caps for the second straight year following the string of three consecutive years of out-performance in 2015-17.
+Small-Capitalization Stocks - The MSCI World Small-Cap Index, which tracks companies with market caps between $200 million and $1.5 billion, rose by +14.4% in 2021 for the third consecutive yearly gain.
+The +14.4% rise in the MSCI World Small-Cap Index in 2021 underperformed the +20.1% gain seen in the large-cap MSCI World Index.
+Small caps in 2021 under-performed the large-caps after the slight outperformance seen in 2020.

-Emerging markets - The MSCI Emerging Markets Free Index, which tracks companies based in 26 emerging countries, rose by +15.4% in 2019, not quite reversing the 2018 decline of -16.6%.
-The +15.4% gain in emerging market stocks seen in 2019 lagged the +25.2% gain seen in the MSCI World Index by 9.8 percentage points.
+Emerging Markets - The MSCI Emerging Markets Free Index, which tracks companies based in 26 emerging countries, fell by -4.6% in 2021, giving back part of the +15.8% gain seen in 2020.
+The -4.6% decline in emerging market stocks seen in 2021 was substantially worse than the +20.1% gain seen in the MSCI World Index.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the Barchart product line.
 Please visit us for all of your commodity data needs.